outstand/docker-compose-buildkite-plugin/README.md

 ### `graceful-shutdown` (optional, run only)

-Gracefully shuts down all containers via 'docker-compose stop`.
+Gracefully shuts down all containers via 'docker compose stop`.

 The default is `false`.